Bclavelmythics/genai-interview/README.md

     #TODO Create code for completing semantic search on vectordb
 ```
 * Modify the following section to give llm instructions for generating response.
-Analyze the Test Questions (at the bottom) and the document chunked to help create prompt.
+Analyze the Test Questions and the document chunked to help create prompt.

-Questions to test performance of Completed Application
+  * Questions to test performance of Completed Application
     * How can I secure my databases?
     * How can I enforce network protection for my hosts?
     * Is there a tool I can use to scan my hosts for vulnerabilities?

 ```python
 if context: